 Affably Evil: Armada.
 When it comes to the next two series, however...

-Adaptational Badass: No Starscream since then has come close to doing what he's done in Cybertron.
+Adaptational Badass: No Starscream since him has come close to doing what he's done in Cybertron.
 Fights Primus twice and lives?
 Check, though he still loses both times.
 Only non-comic relief Decepticon left alive at the end of Cybertron?
 Check.
 Fought off eleven Autobots to steal the Omega Lock?
 Check.
 While his living up to the trope he named has been done by otherStarscreams, he's done the best to date.